 The purpose of this test is to verify that the SS-RSRP measurement accuracy is within the specified limits.
 This test will verify the requirements in clauses 10.1.4C.1.1 and 10.1.4C.1.2 for inter-frequency measurements with the testing configurations for NR cells in Table A.14.6.1.2.1-1.

 The UE shall be provided with the valid information about the SAN serving the each cell in the test before the test.

-The NTN reference configuration for Test configuration 1 is defined in TBD for GSO, NTN reference configuration for Test configuration 1 is defined in TBD for NGSO.